 This bald eagle was found on a roadside near the town of Bieber, probably hit by a car.
 A volunteer from Tehama Wildcare traveled to capture him.
 A Fall River Mills game warden drove him part of the way to us and we cared for him overnight.
 The following day we took him to the vet hospital at UC Davis.
-He had surgery for a broken lower mandible and has a break in his left wing.
-He is recuperating at the UC Davis Raptor Center.
+He had surgery for a broken lower mandible and had a break in his left wing.
+He recuperated at the UC Davis Raptor Center.

 Here is a video of an eagle we rescued last year.

 Here is our Flickr site with more photos and stories.